ibexa/documentation-developer/docs/release_notes/ez_platform_v2.4.md

 #### Inline embedding in RichText

-The new `embed-inline` built-in view type enables embedding Content items within a block element in RichText.
+The new `embed-inline` built-in view type enables embedding content items within a block element in RichText.

 #### Custom tag - `ezcontent`